 The noisy action scenes fill the screen with acres of free artillery, tanks, and troops, thanks to an enlistment-happy Pentagon.
 Did they sense ‘something coming’ requiring 18-year old bodies?
 Walsh’s technicians provide the explosions but it’s all phony as hell—hardly anyone gets hit, a feat considering the men and vehicles are massed in such a way that would gratify any Commie with a seeing-eye dog and a musket.
 Reese had two tours in the Corps, so he must’ve cringed at the fakery, and any leatherneck who’d been through real flying shrapnel would be rightly incensed.
 A thumping title tune from Rex Allen hit #21 on the Billboard Country Chart, never mind a lyric mentioning ‘Anzio’, where, uh, the Marine’s didn’t land.
 Since when does a pesky thing like getting your facts straight have anything to do with a doggone patriotic song?

-McQ is forced from the title on, as a 66-year old tries to pull his (considerable) weight in territory designed for Steve McQueen or Clint Eastwood.
+McQ is forced from the title on, as a 66-year old John Wayne tries to throw his (considerable) weight around territory designed for Steve McQueen or Clint Eastwood.
 Rule-breaking cop, driving a hot car, this time in Seattle instead of San Francisco, with a beach chase on the scenically soggy Olympic Peninsula.
 Drugs, police corruption, 70s dialogue, aching like arthritic joints, despite a good supporting cast and production crew.
 John Sturges, also past his prime, directed with no enthusiasm.
 Elmer Bernstein scored his 7th Wayne saga perfunctorily.